-So it's mostly salt.
+So Prague powder No. 1 is mostly salt.
 And the way salt works as a preservative is through a process called osmosis, which describes what happens when the water within a cell is drawn out through the cell walls.

 Food spoilage and food poisoning are caused by single-celled organisms called bacteria.
 Salt pulls out the water from within the bacteria cells, killing them.
-(Sugar does the same thing.
-This is why foods with high amounts of salt or sugar are among those that often don't require refrigeration.)
+Sugar does the same thing, which is why foods with high amounts of salt or sugar are among those that often don't require refrigeration.

-Combined, table salt mixed with sodium nitrite form a highly effective food preservative which also has antimicrobial properties.
+Combined, table salt mixed with sodium nitrite form a highly effective food preservative, which also has antimicrobial properties.
 The pink coloring is added so that it won't be mistaken for ordinary salt.

 It does this by interacting with a component of the protein in meat called heme, which is the part of a red blood cell that gives blood its color.

-Why Is It Called "Prague," Anyway?
+Why Is It Called 'Prague,' Anyway?

-It's called Prague powder (or sometimes Prague salt) because the process for adding sodium nitrite to meat for the purpose of curing it was first developed in that city when it was part of the Habsburg Empire.
+It's called Prague powder, or sometimes Prague salt, because the process for adding sodium nitrite to meat for the purpose of curing it was first developed in that city when it was part of the Habsburg Empire.